Our congregation helps those in need in Crewe and further afield, working closely with the other churches in our town.

 For several years we have provided a warm night’s sleep for homeless men during the winter in our church hall.
 This has been another joint church project.
-In 2017 we will be participating with other churches in providing meals and night shelter staffing at the YMCA.
+From 2017 we participated with other churches in providing meals and night shelter staffing at the YMCA.

 We also show our concern for people in desperate poverty around the world by supporting the work of Christian Aid, which works with local communities to help Christians and non-Christians alike.

 Churches Together in Crewe (CTiC) is the ecumenical body representing most of the Christian Churches of our town.
 Member Churches of CTiC are committed to working together to share the Christian faith in the town, and have signed a Covenant together.
 The Covenant is an agreement to work together with other churches on projects and plans wherever possible.